 ACADEMY FOR VISUAL AND PERFORMING ARTS - MUSICOverview

 Ninth graders begin the program by enhancing their keyboard / piano skills in Digital Keyboarding.
 They also take Musicianship.
 In this exciting methods course, students learn woodwind, brass, string and percussion instruments.
-Conducting is also an important part of the course, as is rhythm dictation and score reading/interpretation.
 The course ends with a special project in the music technology field.

 Tenth graders take a rigorous AP Music Theory course and may earn college credit.
 They study college-level music theory, which includes harmonic analysis, counterpoint, voice leading and ear training.
 An exhibition of students' digital compositions is also part of the curriculum.

 In eleventh grade, students go beyond the AP theory curriculum in Advanced Problems in Music Theory & Technology.
 Here, students delve into augmented sixth and Neapolitan chords, fugal composition techniques, and analysis of twentieth-century music.
 They also take Digital Recording Studio and learn how to make professional quality recordings of themselves and their peers usingPro Tools software.
 The AVPA-M program ensures a rounded arts education with Music & Society: a course that teaches the evolution of musical style with corresponding art and socio-political trends.

 In twelfth grade, students take Conducting and learn techniques needed to direct large ensembles.
 Seniors also learn current technological and composition techniques in Electronic Music Synthesis where they work with state-of-the-art software, such asFinale.
 The course culminates with each student completing a formal composition.
 The 12th grade capstone course is Senior Music Maker Seminar, where they each build a guitar, which they take home at the end of the course!